Advertisement

 Is there enough room elsewhere?

-Whichever side the steering wheel is on, you’ll not be short of space, save for up front where the shape of the transmission tunnel seems to invade legroom just a tad – the footwells seem narrow to the lanky.
 In the back, there’s enough room for adults.
-But there should be, as the new Captur is 19mm wider, 11mm longer and 17mm taller than before.
+But there should be, as the new Captur’s longer, wider and taller than the old one.
 This mission creep is great for brochure boasts like an extra 15mm of elbow room between the front seats, but the constant swell of even small cars isn’t making lives in our congested towns any easier.
 This isn’t a hatchet-job on Renault – the whole industry is guilty.

 Subscribe to the Top Gear Newsletter